 They beat Manchester United 1-0 at Highbury on the first day of the season in 1986.
 As soon I met George Graham I realised within 30 seconds that everything would change and Arsenal would become successful again.

 At that time I wrote for The Scotsman, Radio Times, Time Out and 90 Minutes but I didn’t think that writing for papers and magazines was a big deal.
 My formative years at grammar school had left me with a respect for writers whose work was read after they died.
-As a sixth former I read Books and Bookmen, a monthly magazine, as well as World Soccer and The Ring, an authoritative American boxing magazine, and I always hoped that one day I would write a book.
+As a sixth former I read Books and Bookmen, a monthly magazine, as well as World Soccer and The Ring, an authoritative American boxing magazine, and I always hoped that one day I would write a book about football.

 This blog mutated into The Professor, a Virgin hardback in 2001,then a paperback in 2002 and 2003 and 2004 and 2005 and 2008.